Abstract:

 • Implement at least one practical decision tool that can be used immediately in your organizational context to improve decision quality

-The speaker will be:
+The speaker was:

 • Tomás J. Aragón, MD, DrPH, Adjunct Faculty and Impact Fellow at the UC Berkeley School of Public Health